Pedophilia is defined as an ongoing sexual attraction to pre-pubertal children.

 Paraphilias as a group have a high rate of comorbidity with one another and an equally high rate of comorbidity with anxiety, major depression or mood disorders, and substance abuse disorders.

 The causes of pedophilia (and other paraphilias) are not known.
 There is some evidence that pedophilia may run in families, though it is unclear whether this stems from genetics or learned behavior.

 Other factors, such as abnormalities in male sexual hormones or the brain chemical serotonin, have not been proven as factors in the development of paraphilias or pedophilia.
 A history of childhood sexual abuse is also a potential factor in the development of pedophilias but this, too, has not been proven.

-There are positive conditioning approaches that center on social skills training and alternate, more appropriate behaviors.
+There are positive conditioning approaches that center on social skills training and alternative, more appropriate behaviors.
 Reconditioning, for example, is giving the patient immediate feedback, which may help him change his behavior.
-For instance, a person might be connected to a biofeedback machine connected to a light, he is taught to keep the light within a specific range of color while he is exposed to sexually stimulating material.
+For instance, a person might be connected to a biofeedback machine connected to a light, and he is taught to keep the light within a specific range of color while he is exposed to sexually stimulating material.

 Cognitive therapies include restructuring cognitive distortions and empathy training.
 Restructuring cognitive distortions involves correcting a pedophile's thoughts that the child wishes to be involved in the activity.
 A pedophile observing a young girl wearing shorts may erroneously think, "she wants me."
 Empathy training involves helping the offender take on the perspective of the victim and to identify with the victim and understand the harm they are inflicting.